NYC Counseling – Notice of Privacy Practices

 Contact Us

-If you have any questions about this Notice or how your health information may be used, please contact our Privacy Officer at info@nyccounseling.com.
+If you have any questions about this Notice or how your health information may be used or disclosed, please contact our Privacy Officer at info@nyccounseling.com.